mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     optimizer.zero_grad()

 The first thing we do for each iteration of the for loop is to zero the gradients of the optimizer.
 If we do not do this, the gradients will accumulate over time, causing the gradient to point in the wrong direction, preventing correct learning.
-Once we finish the network, if you comment out this line and run it, you'll find that no learning will occur adn the loss will skyrocket.
+Once we finish the network, if you comment out this line and run it, you'll find that no learning will occur and the loss will skyrocket.
 This is due to the gradient accumulation.
 As usual [here](https://stackoverflow.com/a/48009142/11788566) is more optional info if you want to dig a bit deeper.

     output = neural_net(images)

-Here we put the images in the neural network and get returned an ouput.
+Here we put the images in the neural network and get returned an output.
 Assuming we are using a batch size of 50, the output is a 50x10 tensor (batch size x 10) where the guesses for each image are a 1x10 tensor (a single row, 10 values long).
 Each column corresponds to one of the digits we are guessing between 0 and 9.
 The value in each column is the neural network's confidence in the current image being that digit.
 So, for example, if the image is a 9, the output will be a tensor of the neural network's confidence in the image being a 0, 1, 2... up to 9.
 The value of column 0 is the confidence in the image being a 0, the value in column 1 the confidence it is a 1, etc.  Then we can look at the values in that 1x10 tensor and determine what the guess is by finding which column has the max value (max confidence).
 Hopefully it's column 9 if our image is a 9.
 This will be more important with testing however, as right now we only need to put the output into the loss function.

     loss = loss_function(output, labels)